 This article may contain compensated links.
 See our full disclosure here

-This week we hear all about the history and secrets of one of Italy’s favorite drinks – Limoncello!
-Traditionally a digestive, it is a flavor so indicative of Italy that the smell alone can take you right there.
+Limoncello is no doubt one of Italy’s favorite drinks and we hear all about the history and secrets of this delicious lemon drink.
+Limoncello is traditionally a digestive. it is a flavor so indicative of Italy that the smell alone can take you right there.
 Imagine sitting alfresco somewhere beautiful on the Amalfi or Sorrento Coasts, sipping an ice-cold glass, at the end of a delicious meal.

 Joe Banana offers a unique 50 Shades of Lemon Tour – a day tour from Rome to the Amalfi Coast and includes learning how Limoncello is made and a delicious lunch in a stunning location.